chaicj001/Stock-Exchange-Solution-Accessment/README.md

 # Stock Exchange Stimulator
-Repository includes a C++ implementation of a high-speed trading matching engine meeting specified requirements.
+##Repository includes a C++ implementation of a high-speed trading matching engine meeting specified requirements.
-Clear documentation, efficient code, and thorough testing ensure reliability.
+##Clear documentation, efficient code, and thorough testing ensure reliability.
-Utilizes TCP/IP for order communication.
+##Utilizes TCP/IP for order communication.

 Objective:

 Implement a stock exchange matching engine for high-speed trading.

 Features to Implement:

-Accept buy and sell orders.
+1. Accept buy and sell orders.
-Orders include: ID, Type (Buy/Sell), Price, Quantity.
+2. Orders include: ID, Type (Buy/Sell), Price, Quantity.
-Match orders efficiently based on price and time.
+3. Match orders efficiently based on price and time.
-Support partial fills.
+4. Support partial fills.

-Communication:
+Communication Logic:

-Use TCP/IP for order input and trade output.
+Use TCP/IP (windows socket function)for user order input and trade output.
 Efficiency:

-Optimize for speed to handle a large volume of orders.
+Optimize for speed to handle a large volume of orders. (can be accept trade without any hustle)
 Deliverables:

 Source code for the matching engine.